TheovanKraay/gremlin-mysql-sample/README.md

 # cosmosdb-emulator-gremlin
 Azure Cosmos DB is Microsoft's globally distributed multi-model database service.
 You can quickly create and query document, table, key-value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

 Cosmos Emulator now supports Gremlin API (since version 2.1.4).
 This quick start sample provides scripts for inserting data into gremlin API running on Azure Cosmos DB with a local emulator (see instructions below), and inserting the same data into a mysql database for comparison.
-There is also a Graph Exmplorer application included within the project, allowing you to query the graph from a UI.
+There is also a Graph Explorer app included within the project, allowing you to query the graph from a UI.

 ## Getting started
 1. Ensure you have the Azure Cosmos DB Emulator running first (https://aka.ms/cosmosdb-emulator).
 Then, clone or download this repository/